taeyoungYoo/rvm-dataset/README.md

 ## Dataset

+- This dataset is consist of waste image, taken from different view.
-3084 data
+- There are 3084 data in the latest version.
+- The images are divided into aluminum cans, PET, non-target objects
+- Non-target objects are inappropriate object(IAO) and intentional fraud objects.

 ### train dataset
-- can 850
+- 850 Aluminum can
-- pet 810
+- 810 PET
-- non-target(IAO) 636
+- 636 Non-target(IAO)

 ### test dataset
-- can 264
+- 264 Aluminum can
-- pet 264
+- 264 PET
-- fraud 140
+- 140 Fraud object
-- IAO 120
+- 120 Non-target(IAO)

 ## Download

-If you are using the dataset, please give a citation of this repository.
+If you are using our dataset, please give a citation of this repository. <br>
 The dataset can be downloaded [here](https://drive.google.com/drive/folders/1a2QQL3Nd8GYCUrMPWDopDkoM6xpf-HFj?usp=sharing).